-The seminal vesicles (also known as the vesicular or seminal glands) are a pair of glands found in the pelvis, which function to produce many of the constituent ingredients of semen.
+The seminal vesicles (also known as the vesicular or seminal glands) are a pair of glands found in the male pelvis, which function to produce many of the constituent ingredients of semen.
 They ultimately provide around 70% of the total volume of semen.

 In this article we will consider the anatomical relations, functions, neurovascular relations and clinical significance of the seminal vesicles.